nsf-lrose/release-tools/README.md

 * lrose-docker-scripts

    Scripts to generate docker images, and one level below under the **debian** folder, scripts and files to generate binary debian packages.

+## Release Process ##

+1. Continuous Integration Scripts
+(CircleCI .yml file)

+2. Update Release Notes:
+a.
+What applications/tools are included and which versions
+b.
+What bug fixes, etc.